Majestic-Mango/Armando-cybersecurity-portfolio/project-02-vulnerable-host-recon/README.md

 Service and version enumeration revealed numerous legacy and insecure services, including FTP, SMB, RPC, remote shell services, database services, and remote desktop protocols.
 Several of these services are known to present high risk when improperly configured or running outdated versions.
+Enumeration activities were conducted in a non-intrusive manner without exploitation.

 ---